How To Decorate a Christmas Tree Step by Step

 One final tip: Plug the lights in before you start stringing.
 This will identify any dead spots before you begin, plus it'll be easier to see your progress as you go; every few minutes, take a couple steps back to make sure your lights are twinkling everywhere you want them to.

 Grab the Garland: How to Put Garland on a Christmas Tree

 As with lights (and perhaps even more so), garland is purely a matter of preference.
 If you're going all-out with lights or ornaments, garland may carry your tree into too-much-of-a-good-thing land … or not.
 But if you opt for garland, there are a number of different options to choose from, from old-fashioned popcorn and cranberries to something a little more newfangled.
 Wired ribbon makes an especially easy and effective garland: It's how The Greenbrier's Director of Social Activities Betsy Conte manages to deck each of the hotel's 75 trees in just 20 minutes (she uses 10-inch thick ribbon and recommends going easy on decorations on the wall-facing side of the tree to save time and resources).

-If you're looking for a more natural look, try wood bead garland or shell swag; for something more playful and kid-friendly, try felt pom poms.
+If you're looking for a more natural look, try burlap ribbon or shell swag; for something more playful and kid-friendly, try felt pom poms.
 Whichever you choose, be sure to trim the tree in garland after the lights and before the ornaments.
 Then, you can tuck the ornaments in and around the garland for a full, layered look.

 Deck the Halls with Christmas Tree Balls